-The ACA requires medical insurance companies ("insurer" or "insurers") to pay annual Medical Loss Ratio (MLR) rebates to policyholders by each September 30 if the insurer spent less than a specified minimum percentage of the premium on medical claims and certain healthcare quality improvement initiatives in the prior calendar year.
+The ACA requires health insurance issuers ("insurers") to pay annual Medical Loss Ratio (MLR) rebates to policyholders by each September 30 if the insurer previously spent less than a specified minimum percentage of the premium on medical claims and certain healthcare quality improvement initiatives.
 The MLR provision is intended to limit the amount of money that insurers can allocate to administrative expenses and profits.